 There is a famous Jewish saying "From Moshe (Moses) to Moshe, there arose no one like Moshe".
-The first Moses is of course the Biblical personage who led the Jews out of Egypt; the latter is Rabbi Moshe ben Maimon, better known by the Jewish anagram of his name Rambam or the Latinized version Maimonides, and without doubt the greatest and most rational Jewish thinker to emerge from the Middle Ages.
+The first Moses is the Biblical personage who led the Jews out of Egypt; the latter is Rabbi Moshe ben Maimon, better known as Rambam or the Latinized version Maimonides, and without doubt the greatest and most rational Jewish thinker to emerge from the Middle Ages.

 The Turning Point